Environment-Studios-Official/Keepers-of-the-Stones-II/BETA_CHANGELOG.md

 <br />- Added new elements (Light, Shadow, Vacuum)
 <br />- Added energium ore
 <br />- Added an energium upgrade to the ancient city loot
+<br />- Added new enchantments for the energium set - Revenge and Isolation
 <br />- The battery system is fully ready
 <br />- After using the star potion, there is now a bottle left
 <br />- Added mod update check (for beta and release branches)